University campus in Ohio

 Career changers with business experience can transition through MBA programs with IS concentrations.
 Ohio State's MSIS and similar programs accept students from diverse undergraduate backgrounds.

-Why Study Information Systems in Ohio?
+Information Systems Job Growth in Ohio

-Information Systems Job Market in Ohio
+Information Systems Job Market & Salary Data in Ohio

 Employment Outlook